barcusmehling/SLAP_Rocket_Example/README.md

-# NOTE: We are currently updating the FEM of the rocket to fix some issues, and also greatly expanding the documentation.
+# We are in currently updating the FEM of the rocket to fix some issues, and also greatly expanding the documentation.
 Watch for an update by the end of May 2026
 # SLAP Rocket Example

 This repository contains files and code for a rocket finite element model (FEM) case study on dynamic environment testing, first presented in *"Damage Metric-Based Vibration Testing of a Rocket Component"* by Behling, Allen, Bahr, Mayes, & DeLima.
-The case study applies the **Scaled Lab PSD (SLAP)** method to the removable component from the BARC system.
+The case study applies the **Scaled Lab PSD (SLAP)** method to the removable component of the BARC system.
 This component was selected for its common usage and because it has multiple elastic modes below 2000 Hz, making it a rich test case.

 > **Note:** A few files were too large for GitHub and are hosted externally.
 Download them at: https://byu.box.com/s/vbepspsz936w6v2sfjhw7x4hxon92tow.
 After the data has been downloaded, unzip the file in the "LargeFiles" folder.
 There is a text document inside the folder that explains how the file path should be organized.